Curriculum by Grade Level (9-12)

 Twelfth Grade Curriculum

-Seniors’ academic work often dovetails with their personal pursuits, as they embrace the many opportunities to put into practice the ideas and inspiration sparked in the classroom.
+Seniors’ academic work often dovetails with their specific interests as they embrace the many opportunities to put into practice the ideas and inspiration sparked in the classroom.
 Seniors also are paired with a first-grade “buddy” and serve as a role model and friend throughout the year.
-During the month-long Senior Projects in May, students pursue a personal interest by working with an on-site mentor at a chosen organization.
+During the month-long Senior Projects in May, students pursue independent learning by working with an on-site mentor at a chosen organization or completing an interest project guided by an advisor.

 Required Curriculum: All seniors are required to take an English elective in fall semester and may elect in the spring to take a semester of Senior English, Dialogue for Democracy, or the Palma Seminar.